Movatterモバイル変換

 2014–present: Re-issues and singles

-In January 2014,[37]Subliminal Plastic Motives was re-issued throughFat Possum Records, on vinyl for the first time.[30]
-Celebrating its twentieth anniversary, the band performed the entire album atGramercy Theater inNew York City on January 10.[45]
-ForRecord Store Day 2015, "Monogamy" and "Could You Love Me Now?" were bundled together and released as a7-inch vinyl on April 18.[46]Later in the year on September 11, El Camino Media re-issued Gizmodgery for its fifteenth anniversary, on vinyl for the first time.[23]
-The label additionally releasedOrnament and Crime on August 25, 2017, being its first official issue after thirteen years since completion.[8]
+In January 2014,[45]Subliminal Plastic Motives was re-issued throughFat Possum Records, on vinyl for the first time.[30]
+Celebrating its twentieth anniversary, the band performed the entire album atGramercy Theater inNew York City on January 10.[53]
+ForRecord Store Day 2015, "Monogamy" and "Could You Love Me Now?" were bundled together and released as a7-inch vinyl on April 18.[54]Later in the year on September 11, El Camino Media re-issued Gizmodgery for its fifteenth anniversary, on vinyl for the first time.[23]
+The label additionally releasedOrnament & Crime on August 25, 2017, being its first official issue after thirteen years since completion.[8]

-Since 2017, music from Self has been stagnant; in 2022, Matt announced via hisInstagram account that he was making new Self music for the first time in nearly 10 years.[47]
-The band released the single "Love You Less" on November 6, 2024.[48]
+Since 2017, music from Self has been stagnant; in 2022, Matt announced via hisInstagram account that he was making new Self music for the first time in nearly 10 years.[55]
+The band released the single "Love You Less" on November 6, 2024.[56]
 On November 29, 2024, he contributed the song "Merry Christmas, Santa" under the pseudonym Elfs to the albumChristmas in Space by Cake in Space, a composer collective by Mahaffey.
+Beginning in the 2020s, Self experienced a resurgence in popularity after theirSpotify account was verified, and suggested amongst music byindie rock artistsTally Hall andLemon Demon.
+By July 2025, the band had reached 40,000 listeners on Spotify,[57] less than six months later in January 2026, the band had reached over a million listeners on the platform.[58]

 Discography